-Want a fun way to add a burst of true flavor to your pumpkin pies, muffins and other seasonal pumpkin creations?
+With just a week away from parts of the US seeing the first signs of fall color, now’s the time to prepare for the festivities.
+Here is fun way to add a burst of real flavor to your pumpkin pies, muffins and other seasonal pumpkin creations.
 Many professional bakers suggest leaving the canned pumpkin on the shelf and making your own.
-Also, there are concerns about a canned pumpkin shortage this year.
+It’s not a lot of extra work, and it gives a thicker, more velvety texture that many prefer.

 It’s actually quite easy.
 We’ll tell you how, plus point you to a few amazing recipes to use it.